 As the years pass, more challenges surface when it comes to raising boys.
 Parents should be aware that bringing up boys in these times takes a great level of guidance and communication, and they should be prepared for that.
 That is why National Sons Day is so important.
 There are many stereotypes surrounding the idea of what a man should be like, and many boys will struggle with that.
 It is the parent's responsibility to guide them through that and teach them values and kindness.

 Both parents play an equally important role in the emotional development of boys, and they strive when they have a good relationship with both their mother and father as the maternal and paternal sides bring different contributions, so it is very important to cultivate those bonds.
 The lack of a mother or father figure can be attributed to developmental issues in later years.

-Ultimately, the role of a parent is a challenging and important one, but the hard work put into raising your son won’t only serve as a reflection of your parenting skills, but it will also contribute to them being an upstanding and respected member of society.
+Ultimately, the role of a parent is a challenging and important one.
+The hard work you put into raising your son won’t only serve as a reflection of your parenting skills, it will also help them to become an upstanding and respected member of society.

 What to do on National Sons Day

 - This is the perfect day to take some time to be with your sons.
 Talk to them about their school and life, learn more about them and their ambitions, and try to open the way to always have good communication between you.
 Make sure they know how supportive you are by letting them know that you’re always there for them.